 The morning of my first expedition to Johannesburg came.
 The three wagons left at 2:00 in the morning.
 The plan was that I would follow later and catch up with them outside town.
 I heard the driver call the name of the oxen and crack the whip as they moved down the hill from our house towards the main road out of Cape Town, past the Shambles where David de Villiers Graaff now ran Combrink & Co. and the new city railway station was being constructed.
 I was too excited to go back to sleep.
 At 5:00 a.m. my mom called me.
 The coffee and rusks were ready.

 The coal stove warmed the kitchen.
 My dad poured the coffee into the saucer and slurped it up.
 That’s how he drank it – every morning before the sun was up.
-He walked over to the hat rack where he fetched his felt hat and cravats and said to me, “Come, I ride with you till you catch up with the wagons.”
-When we got to the wagons my dad stopped and I rode up next to him.
-We shook hands, firm and warm.
-As if we would never see each other again.
+He walked over to the hat rack, where he fetched his felt hat and cravats and said to me, “Come, I ride with you till you catch up with the wagons.”
+When we got to the wagons, my dad stopped, and I rode up next to him.
+We shook hands, firm, and warm as if we would never see each other again.
 “Look after yourself!
 Be careful!
 Be vigilant!
-Bring back great stories and when you are back – tell me everything!”
+Bring back great stories, and when you are back – tell me everything!”

 We all knew that Johannesburg would soon be reached from Cape Town by a two-day train ride.
 (3) The advantage for the businessman and the material development of the continent was clear, but a deep sadness came over me whenever I thought of it, knowing that I was part of the last generation to see this land unspoiled.
-My dad also knew this and when I told him one day how few elephants I saw between Cape Town and Worcester, he remarked that we had come to build a new land but, in reality, we were destroying it.
+My dad also knew this, and when I told him one day how few elephants I saw between Cape Town and Worcester, he remarked that we had come to build a new land, but, in reality, we were destroying it.
 “Soon,” he said, “the great beasts of the field who made the roads we travel on and who sustained life here for untold generations would be gone and having destroyed nature – on what will we pray then?”

 My dad was a great fan of Alexander von Humboldt, the Prussian naturalist who explored South America.
 He learned many of Von Humboldt’s books by heart.
 Von Humboldt wrote eloquently on the destruction of South America by colonization, and my dad often pointed out the same unfortunate progression in our land.

-We spoke about all these matters.
-Later that night he took out a notebook from the pocket of his black jacket.
+We spoke about all these things.
+Later that night, he took out a notebook from the pocket of his black jacket.
 He opened it and angled it against the fire to read.
 Of course, he knew his words, and as he read, he dropped his hands, holding his notebook and reciting it from memory.
 A poem.
 He penned it, one of his many travels to Johannesburg from the Colony.
 In Afrikaans.
-The simple words and phrases mixed and precipitated a word image that I later often recalled when I would see vast herds of game on the Highveld or feel the rain on my face as I crossed the salt lakes on the other side of Kimberly.
+The simple words and phrases mixed and precipitated a word image I later often recalled when I would see vast herds of game on the Highveld or feel the rain on my face as I crossed the salt lakes on the other side of Kimberly.
 Of spiritual Barnes – the reservoir of the words of God contained in our experience of nature.

 He titled it Geesteskuur